 - Serve and enjoy!

 This is a highly addictive sauce, so have some totopos close.
 My husband finished it all in a matter of minutes with chips.

-Now this is not for the light-hearted.
+Now, this is not for the light-hearted.
 This is a majorly hot sauce.
-It’s ridiculously hot as it is easy to make but it does requires some finesse and attention to detail.
+It’s ridiculously hot as it is easy to make but it does require some finesse and attention to detail.
 This is for the brave ones, we eat it with chips too, or on top of practically anything.
 We end up crying but it’s all worth it.

 - A clove of garlic.